This peer-to-peer lender is no more. Find out where you might want to look instead.

 - Loan amounts: $5,000 to $100,000

-- Eligibility: At least 18 years old, US citizen or permanent resident.
+- Eligibility: Ages 18+, US citizen or permanent resident

 You might have heard of SoFi’s student loan refinancing.
 But this direct online lender also offers personal loans built for borrowers with good or excellent credit building their careers.
 On top of offering competitive rates and no fees, SoFi borrowers can take advantage of several perks, including career coaching and an entrepreneur program.
 SoFi personal loans aren’t available to residents of Mississippi, and rates and loan amounts may vary by state.